pkardas/notes/books/head-first-design-patterns/notes.md

 - MVC has been adapted to the web.
 - There are many web MVC frameworks with various adaptations of the MVC pattern to fit the client/server application structure.

+## Chapter 13: Patterns in the Real World

+A Pattern:

+> is a solution to a problem in a context.

+- The context is the situation in which the pattern applies.
+This should beL recurring situation.
+- The problem refers to the goal you are trying to achieve in this context, but it also refers to any constraints that occur in the context.
+- The solution is what you are after: a general design that anyone can apply that resolves the goal and set of constraints.

+Like design principles, patterns are not meant to be laws or rules - they are guidelines that you can alter to fit your needs.
+A lot of real-world examples don't fit the classic pattern designs.
+When you adapt patterns, it never hurts to document how your pattern differs from the classic design - that way other developers can quickly recognize the patterns you are using.

+The Design Pattern definition tells us that the problem consists of a goal and set of constraints.
+Only when solution balances both sides of the _force_ (goal - constraints) do we have a useful pattern.

+Design pattern should have: a name, a template, an intent, motivation, applicability, code example, use cases, how pattern relates to other patterns, consequences.

+Design patterns are discovered, not created.
+Anyone can discover a Design Pattern, however it is not easy and doesn't happen quickly.
+You don't have a pattern until others have used it and found it to work.
+You don't have a pattern until it passes the Rule of Thee - a pattern can be called a pattern only if it has been applied in a real-world solution at least 3 times.

+Creational Patterns - involve object instantiation and all provide a way to decouple a client from the objects it needs to instantiate: Singleton, Abstract Factory, Factory Method.

+Behavioral Patterns - concerned with how classes and objects interact and distribute responsibility: Template Method, Iterator, Command, State, Observer, Strategy.

+Structural Patterns - let you compose classes or objects into larger structures: Proxy, Facade, Composite, Adapter, Decorator.

+Patterns are often classified by a second attribute - whether the pattern deals with classes or objects: Class Patterns (Template Method, Factory Method, Adapter) and Object Patterns (Composite, Decorator, State, Singleton, ...).

+Categorisation is confusing because many patterns fit into more than one category.
+Categories give us a way to think about the wa groups of patterns relate and how patterns within a group relate to one another.
+They also give us a way to extrapolate to new patterns.

+Keep it simple - KISS - your goal should be simplicity, not "how can I apply a pattern to this problem".
+Don't feel like you aren't a sophisticated developer if you don't use a pattern to solve a problem.

+Patterns aren't a magic bullet.
+You can't plug one in, compile and then take and early lunch.
+To use patterns, you need to think through the consequences for the rest of your design.

+Refactoring is a great time to reexamine your design to see if it may be better structured with patterns.

+Don't be afraid to remove a Design Pattern from your design.
+Remove, when a simpler solution without the pattern would be better.

+_YAGNI_: Resist the temptation of creating architectures that are ready to take on change from any direction.
+If the reason for adding a pattern is only hypothetical, don;t add the pattern: it will only add complexity to your system, and you might never need it.
+Overuse of design patterns can lead to code that is downright overengineered.
+Always go with the simplest solution that does the job and introduce patterns where the need emerges.

+The Beginner uses patterns everywhere.
+The Intermediate starts to see where patterns are needed and where they aren't.
+The Zen mind is able to see patterns where they fit naturally.

+Anti-pattern:

+> Tells you how to go from a problem to a BAD solution.

+An anti-pattern tells you why bad solution is attractive, tells why that solution in the long term is bad and suggests other applicable patterns that may provide good solutions.

+An anti-pattern always looks like a good solution, but then turns out to be a bad solution when it is applied.
+BY documenting anti-patterns we help others to recognize bad solutions before they implement them.
+Like many patterns, there are many types of anti-patterns including development, OO, organizational, and domain specific anti-patterns.

+Bullet points:

+- Let Design Patterns emerge in your designs, don't force them in just for the sake of using a pattern.
+- Design Patterns aren't set in stone - adapt and tweak them to meet your needs.
+- Always use the simplest solution that meets your needs, even if it doesn't include a pattern.
+- Study Design Patterns catalogs to familiarize yourself with patterns and the relationship among them.
+- Pattern classifications provide groupings for patterns.
+When they help, use them.
+- You need to be committed to be a patterns' writer - it takes time and patience, and you have to be willing to do lots of refinement.
+- Remember, most patterns you encounter will be adaptations of existing patterns, not new patterns.
+- Build your team's shared vocabulary.
+This is one of the most powerful benefits of using patterns.
+- Like any community, the patterns community has its own lingo.
+Don;t let that hold you back.
+Having read this book, you know most of it.